 But there is a heck of a lot to be paranoid about in Scrutinized, even with the horror aspects of the game turned off.
 Your town is full of hired hitmen, abductors, abusers, murderers, psychos, vigilantes, and many reports will lead to some disturbing text messages, photos, and crimes.

 Where Scrutinized gets tricky is some of the gray areas.
 Do you report a guy because his search history shows a few too many questions about how to prepare human meat for consumption?
 If someone is expressing thoughts of murder, but hasn't actually murdered anyone, or even threatened to murder anyone, how do you handle that?
 Many cases are pretty obvious when it comes to innocence or guilt, but not all of them are.

 It's engrossing as hell, though.
 I enjoy snooping around in people's texts and photos, looking at their social media posts, and dragging bits of evidence onto the report and faxing it off to see if I made the right choices.
 Yeah, it's super unethical to hack into someone's life just because a nosy neighbor thinks they're up to something, but it's still a heck of a lot of fun.
 (In a fictional setting, that is.)

 And I'm definitely happier playing Scrutinized as just a nosy detective than the version where some dude is trying to break into my house and kill me every night.
 Yes, I'm committing a ton of deeply illegal hacking crimes myself, but I don't deserve to die for it.
-You'll find Scrutinized here on Steam—it costs $10.
+You'll find Scrutinized on Steam.